Hell-bent on Survival

 “Back in the mid-2000s, I would be asked, ‘Do you think you can save this animal from extinction in your state?’”
 Briggler recalls.
 “And I would be brutally honest—I did not think we could.
 Being asked that question now, I totally believe we can.”

 Illustrations by Erna Kristin Mendez

-David Herasimtschuk’s passion lies in producing imagery that helps foster a greater appreciation for the hidden life that resides below our rivers and streams, and helps to motivate a new discourse in the way we all view rivers.
+Frequently donning a mask and snorkel to access his photographic subjects, David Herasimtschuk’s passion lies in producing imagery that helps foster a greater appreciation for the hidden life beneath the surface of our rivers and streams.
+By working with Freshwaters Illustrated, a non-profit that uses film and photography to create awareness of freshwater conservation issues, Herasimtschuk aims to create imagery that not only captures the public's imagination, but also helps motivate a new discourse in the way we value rivers.